Next VW Golf R To Have More Power, But No Drift Mode

 While these could sound quite a setback for fans of the performance hatch, Capito also confirmed that the new Golf R will have more power than before.
 For reference, the current U.S. version of the Golf R houses a turbocharged 2.0-liter engine that produces 276 horsepower and 280 pound-feet (380 Nm) torque.

 Now, how much will the next-generation Golf R produce?
-Our guess is just as good as yours right now but what we're sure is that it will be revealed next year, with the normal Mk8 Golf pushing through with its debut in October 2019.
+Our guess is just as good as yours right now but what we're sure of is that it will be revealed next year, with the normal Mk8 Golf pushing through with its debut in October 2019.

-Source: Top Gear via Youtube
+Source: Top Gear